2012 Delhi gang rape and murder: Victims

-The male victim, Awindra Pratap Pandey, was a software engineer from Gorakhpur, Uttar Pradesh, who lived in Ber Sarai, New Delhi; he suffered broken limbs but survived.
+The male victim, Avindra Pratap Pandey, was a software engineer from Gorakhpur, Uttar Pradesh, who lived in Ber Sarai, New Delhi; he suffered broken limbs but survived.

 Delhi police registered a criminal case against the editor of a Delhi-based tabloid, Mail Today, for disclosing the female victim's identity, as such disclosure is an offence under section 228(A) of Indian Penal Code.
 Shashi Tharoor, then a union minister, suggested that if the parents had no objection, her identity could be made public, as a mark of respect for her courageous response, with the possibility of naming future laws after her.
 Speaking to a British reporter on 5 January, the victim's father was quoted as saying, "We want the world to know her real name.
 My daughter didn't do anything wrong, she died while protecting herself.
 I am proud of her.
 Revealing her name will give courage to other women who have survived these attacks.
 They will find strength from my daughter."
 Indian law forbids revealing the name of a rape victim unless the family agrees to it and, following the news article which published the father's reported quote and the victim's name, some news outlets in India, Germany, Australia, and the United States also revealed her name.
 However, the following day Zee News quoted the father as saying, "I have only said we won't have any objection if the government uses my daughter's name for a new law for crime against women that is more stringent and better framed than the existing one."
 During a protest against the juvenile convict's release on 16 December 2015, the victim's mother stated that her daughter's name was Jyoti Singh and she was not ashamed of disclosing her name.